debjit-mandal/website/README.md

 # Website
-This is my personal Portfolio Website https://debjit-dm.info made by WIX.
+This is my personal Portfolio Website https://debjit-dm.info made on WIX.